norc-heal/heal-data-pkg-guide/docs/submit/modules/id/sdpmd.md

 <!-- standard data package metadata to identify to include -->

-4. In addition to your study files, you will need to identify which standard data package metadata should be copied into your shareable data package.
-Standard data package metadata includes the Experiment Tracker, Resource Tracker, Results Tracker(s), and Data Dictionary(ies) { start=4}
+* In addition to your study files, you will need to identify which standard data package metadata should be copied from the dsc-pkg folder in your local data package/my-study folder into the dsc-pkg folder in your shareable data package.
+Standard data package metadata includes the Experiment Tracker, Resource Tracker, Results Tracker(s), and Data Dictionary(ies).
-  1. You should automatically copy the Resource Tracker and Experiment Tracker into any shareable data package you create.
+  * You should automatically copy the Resource Tracker and Experiment Tracker into any shareable data package you create.
+These standard data package metadata files are not listed in your Resource Tracker.
+This is the only exception to the general rule that you should not share any files that are not listed in your Resource Tracker in a shareable data package.
-  2. Results Tracker(s) and Data Dictionary(ies) have similar restrictions as other files/resources - you should only copy each over if it meets the requirements listed above.
+  * Results Tracker(s) and Data Dictionary(ies) have similar restrictions as other study files/resources.
+Results Tracker(s) and Data Dictionary(ies) should be listed in your Resource Tracker.
+    * Use the "access" and "access-date" fields for your Results Tracker(s) and Data Dictionary(ies) to determine whether they should be copied into your shareable data package, based on the requirements listed above.